Anjali-Khantaal/Quant-Finance-Internship-Opportunities-APAC-EMEA/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+Feel free to contribute to this table!
 Please see the [Contributing Guidelines](CONTRIBUTING.md) for more details.